Cosmetology Schools in District of Columbia

 Before you can even get close to a client with a pair of shears, you must complete quite a bit of training at an approved beauty school in Washington DC.
 The topics below outline Washington DC training requirements.
 Your education should cover theory and hands-on practice.

 Required Topics in Cosmetology Schools in Washington DC

 Barbering licenses expire on September 30 of odd-numbered years.
 Cosmetology, esthetician, nail technician, electrologist, and permanent makeup licenses expire on April 30 of even-numbered years.
 Washington D.C. requires 6 cosmetology continuing education hours during each renewal period.
 Two hours must be in sanitation and hygiene, and the other four hours can be in any subject or area of study.

-In Washington DCs high-end and fast-service salons, you can build a base of loyal clients that trust you to get them in and out quickly.
+In Washington DC's high-end and fast-service salons, you can build a base of loyal clients that trust you to get them in and out quickly.
 With national growth in the beauty industry, Washington DC has seen an increase in demand for beauty professionals.
-Job openings for cosmetologists are expected to swell 18% between 2012 and 2022 (O*Net, 2016).
-The average salary for a Washington DC cosmetologist is $40,560 per year, which is well above the national average (Bureau of Labor Statistics, 2016).
+Job openings for cosmetologists are expected to swell 12% between 2016 and 2026 (O*Net, 2019).
+The average salary for a Washington DC cosmetologist is $31,960 per year, which is well above the national average (Bureau of Labor Statistics, 2020).